PAMA IN EVOLUTION

 Since 2012, we are specialized in manufacturing medical devices and ethylene oxide (EtO) sterilization.

 More specifically, we manufacture single-use custom medical kits (kitting) and accessories for other companies, with a private label service and we have our own PAMA brand.

 We make kits for all types of medical procedures, and they are also adapted to professional health workers’ needs.
 Our kits are assembled and sterilized at our plant in Mirabel, in a class 7 clean room.

 Our team of engineers have developed a new process for EtO sterilization.
 We are proud to say that our EtO sterilization system is eco-efficient, cost effective, safe and compliant.

-PAMA Manufacturing and Sterilization offers innovative sterilization and medical devices that comply with regulatory standards, while effectively and precisely meeting the specific needs of our clients.
+PAMA Manufacturing and Sterilization is committed to providing innovative sterilization solutions and medical devices that comply with regulatory standards, while effectively and precisely meeting the specific needs of our clients.